matchajune/matchajune.github.io/_posts/2014-06-18-migrating-over-to-jekyll.markdown

 layout: post
 title: "Migrating Over to Jekyll"
 date: 2014-06-18 20:42:57
-comments: false
 ---

-For the last week of Dev Bootcamp's phase_0, one of the challenges was to modify the existing 'juljun14.github.io' website and implement Jekyll for it, or to rewrite all of the HTML/CSS.
+For the last week of Dev Bootcamp's phase_0, one of the challenges was to modify the existing 'matchajune.github.io' website and implement Jekyll for it, or to rewrite all of the HTML/CSS.
 I thought that learning a topic would be awesome, so I chose to attempt to implement Jekyll.

 Jekyll is a parsing engine bundled as a ruby gem used to build static websites from dynamic components such as templates, partials, liquid code, markdown, etc. Jekyll is known as "a simple, blog aware, static site generator".